100%

 TOP NCAA DIVISION II ATHLETIC PROGRAM

-Ashland is home to one of the top NCAA Division II athletic programs in the nation, having finished in the top-20 of the Directors’ Cup all-sports standings 20 times (17th in 2024-25), and its student-athletes are truly students first.
-Every Eagle team has finished with a GPA of at least 3.0 the last four semesters and eight individuals earned Academic All-American awards in 2024-25.
+Ashland is home to one of the top NCAA Division II athletic programs in the nation, having finished in the top-20 of the Directors’ Cup all-sports standings 20 times (just missing in 2025-26 with a 26th-place finish), and its student-athletes are truly students first.
+Every Eagle team has finished with a GPA of at least 3.0 the last six semesters and three individuals earned Academic All-American® awards in 2025-26 (through the winter season).

 THE ASHBROOK CENTER